cybersamx/go-recipes/string/count-iterate/README.md

 str := "\xe4\xbd\xa0\xe5\xa5\xbd\xe4\xb8\x96\xe7\x95\x8c"   // As bytes using byte-level escapes.
 ```

 How big is a string?
+It depends.
 You can count the size by number of bytes or by number of runes.

 ```go
 fmt.Println(len(str))                       // Prints 12